kubernetes/kubernetes/docs/proposals/sysctl.md

 Sysctls in pods and `PodSecurityPolicy` are first introduced as an alpha feature for Kubernetes 1.4.
 This means that the API will model these as annotations, with the plan to turn those in first class citizens in a later release when the feature is promoted to beta.

-It is proposed to add a greylist for validation in the apiserver **and** a node-level whitelist in the kubelet.
+It is proposed to use a syntactical validation in the apiserver **and** a node-level whitelist in the kubelet.
+The whitelist shall be customizable and is checked against a greylist of known-to-be-namespaced sysctls.
 The following rules apply:

-- only sysctls shall be greylisted in the apiserver
+- only sysctls shall be greylisted
   + that are properly namespaced by the container or the pod (e.g. in the ipc or net namespace)
 - only sysctls shall be whitelisted in the kubelet
   + that are properly namespaced by the container or the pod (e.g. in the ipc or net namespace)